Radio Better Offline: Edward Ongweso Jr. & Allison Morrow

 What are you seeing that even tells you this?
 I don't even want to fight.
 Just tell me.

-But he was talking about how all these founders, like all these smaller startups that are getting in on the AI game, all these founders have kind of been raised with this idea of Silicon Valley and what it will bring you.
+I do think there's so, there's just so much money behind it and there's so many people who've invested i was listening to um a vc guy get interviewed on the odd lots podcast and i can't remember his name so i apologize but he was talking about how all these founders like all these smaller startups that are getting in on the ai game all these founders have kind of been raised with this idea of silicon valley and what it will bring you and it's life-changing amounts of wealth.

-And it's life-changing amounts of wealth.
-And when you have enough people, and like the VCs are part of that, the actual tech startups are part of that.
+And when you have enough people, and like the VCs are part of that, the actual actual tech startups are part of that.

-the valley is like, if you just keep going and work hard enough, you can have generational wealth.
+Stanford and like kind of the whole ethos of the of the valley is like, if you just keep going and work hard enough, you can have generational wealth.
 And that is a very powerful force.

-And I feel like, I think we're going to be seeing AI kind of hype last longer than we have in other previous bubbles and tech cycles, in part because the
+And I feel like, I think we're going to be seeing AI kind of hype last longer than we have in other previous bubbles and tech cycles in part because the

-potential for the wealth is outstanding.
+The potential for the wealth is outstanding.
 And it's like nothing we've ever seen.

 But that's the thing.
 You're completely right.